 Some protected areas do not currently meet their protected areas objectives due to water quality conditions.
 The objective for the water bodies associated with these protected areas is to restore them so that they meet all applicable water standards.
-In the Shannon IRBD amongst the most sensitive of these protected sites are two designated sites with freshwater pearl mussel populations that are in unfavourable conservation status due to water quality deterioration, particularly heavy siltation and also nutrient enrichment.
+In the South Eastern RBD amongst the most sensitive of these protected sites are six designated sites with freshwater pearl mussel populations that are in unfavourable conservation status due to water quality deterioration, particularly heavy siltation.